crxssed7/crxssed7/Entertainment/README.md

 - [TV Time](https://www.tvtime.com): Good tracker, mainly available on android, and has a webapp.
 Plus has a social media aspect to it with reviews and comments on each movie/show from different users.
 - [Trakt.tv](https://trakt.tv): Very good tracker, best used when integrated with your media players such as Plex (premium) and Jellyfin (free).

+**Comics**
+- [Comic Tracker](https://github.com/crxssed7/comics-cli): A CLI application I'm developing that allows you to add comics to your collection, and mark certain issues as read.

 ## Media players and servers
 **Servers**